mt-digital/mtpain.github.io/about.md

 corporations profit immensely from.
 The motivation for this is given below, the last bit of my 'further back history'.

+I want a Christain future, in the sense of people caring for one another, exposing hypocrisy, and caring for all of God's creation.
+Though I don't think there's only one way to believe in God, or analogues to God, I do think there is clear evil, and religious belief is often useful in keeping on the light side of the force.
+As Cornel West said, "The purpose of prophesy is not future-telling.
+Instead, it is the identification of concrete evil."

 ## further back history

 ### youth in Western New York State
 I was born in Rochester, NY, on a cold March evenening.
 In high school I played baseball and some other sports, biked much, had a band named BWAH, and got into